vittorio777/MiniVault/README.md

 ## 📖 Brief Introduction

-MiniVault is a full-stack web application that allows users to upload photos and generate AI miniature collectibles.
+MiniVault is a web application that allows users to upload photos and generate AI miniature collectibles.
 Users can save, view, edit and manage their own digital collection.

 ## 🎮 Relation to the Theme